henninghall/react-native-date-picker/README.md

 1. `npm install react-native-date-picker --save`
 2. `react-native link react-native-date-picker` (Only needed for React Native <= 0.59)

+Xcode 11 is required to run the latest version of the date picker.
+Xcode 10 is supported up to version 2.7.2.

 ## Minimal Example

 ```js